-- Representation of seller in the sale of a multi-unit franchise system;
+- Representation of a seller in the sale of a multi-unit franchise system;

-- Representation of seller in the sale of a party rental business to a national corporation;
+- Representation of a seller in the sale of a party rental business to a national corporation;

 - Representation of a purchaser in the acquisition of multiple heavy-duty truck dealerships;